 Under Faculty Rules, a student may only enroll in one supervised practicum during his or her career at Washington University Law School and may not be enrolled in a law clinic or externship and a Supervised Practicum in the same semester.
 A student may earn from 1 to 3 units of academic credit graded credit/no credit.
 Credits earned in the practicum are considered non-Law Classroom Units (non-LCUs).

-The supervised practicum is an exceptional course because the School’s recent expansion of formal externships, externship courses, and in-house clinics provide a wide array of law in practice opportunities which minimize the gaps the supervised practicum course was designed to fill.
+The supervised practicum is an exceptional course because the School’s recent expansion of externship courses and law clinics provide a wide array of law in practice opportunities that minimize the gaps the supervised practicum course was designed to fill.
 That said, instances arise when the supervised practicum is a suitable vehicle for academic experiential learning.
 The practicum does not count against the School's Clinical Program Guarantee.

 The work students perform in their practicum placements should be structured primarily for the student’s educational benefit.
 Student assignments should include types of work being done by lawyers at the placement.

 Externships and practica are distinct from being a paid law clerk because the paid clerk is there as an employee to meet the employer’s objectives.
 In contrast, students in practica and other academic externships are at the placement for legal practice experience and bring educational objectives to the placement.
 Thus, the student should determine what the institution has to offer the student.
 In the process of obtaining that experience, students will undoubtedly provide some valuable service and will, of course, be bound by the rules and norms of the placement.
 The more actively students seek a good educational experience, the more students will receive from the fieldwork.
 In choosing placements, and while in them, students should speak with the field supervisor about the primary work of the institution and what role the student may play in it.